vocaltractlab/headpositiondoc/source/protocolHP.rst

       (3)  Open the Command Prompt (Start–> All Program–>Accessories–>Command Prompt).

-      (4)  In the Command Prompt change the active folder to the folder where you have saved the above four documents necessary for running this step and the guide.exe file.
+      (4)  In the Command Prompt change the active folder to the folder where you have saved the above four files necessary for running the model/step and the guide.exe file.

-      (5)  Type guide<test1.inp then enter to run the GUIDE forest algorithm
+      (5)  Type guide<test1.inp then enter to run the GUIDE forest algorithm.

-      (6)  Once the algorithm has completed all 500 trees the prediction for Model one will be output into the same file as “predict1.txt”.
+      (6)  Once the algorithm has completed all 500 trees the predictions will be output into a file named “predict1.txt”.

-               * If you rerun this step, the “predict1.txt” file will be overwritten, therefore remember to rename the file if you want to save the predictive results.
+               * The “predict1.txt” file will be overwritten every time GUIDE Forest is run, therefore save or rename the file in order to keep the prediction results.

 Model One
 ---------

+This model focuses on neutral precision and places greater importance on the head position measures.

 Step One
 ________

 This Step identifies extended cases using the C7 PS to PI angle.
 Identify all cases that have the C7 PS to PI angle greater than 118.425.
-These cases should be classified as extended and removed from the dataset before proceeding to step two.
+These cases should be classified as extended and removed from your dataset before proceeding to step two.

 Step Two